bulletsvanity/thing/README.md

 READ MY RENTRIES BYI/BYF!!!!!!
 -ME

-@spawnseternalheart @NECROMANCYRISE @shedbuilder @madebymsi @SweetDr3ams @tirgery123 @Wandererinlife @laineed @six-interger @objectsinmirror you guys are so awesome I'm so grateful I met you all /gen
+@spawnseternalheart @NECROMANCYRISE @dummyinbed @shedbuilder @madebymsi @SweetDr3ams @tirgery123 @Wandererinlife @laineed @six-interger @objectsinmirror you guys are so awesome I'm so grateful I met you all /gen
-(I'm sorry if I didn't add you if you were a friend I prob forgot since my memory is ass)
+(I'm sorry if I didn't add you if you were a friend I prob forgot since my memory is L)